 Storyboarding, Part II

-Narrowing in on a final solution, we generated storyboards and a script for the animatic video that would explain our ultimate design.
+Having agreed on a final concept, we generated storyboards and a script for the video that would explain our ultimate design.

 March - May 2012

 Carnegie Mellon University